user1689/fix-one-drive/README.md

 ## Issue

-Recently, My onedrive was automatically and randomly upgraded to a new version: **23.246.1127**, but my system only support **23.054.0313** .
+Recently, My OneDrive was automatically and randomly upgraded to a new version: **23.246.1127**, but my system only support **23.054.0313** .
 So I wrote this script for speed up the process of reinstall the older version OneDrive to my computer.

 ## How to Use?